okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines/rating-system.md

 - **Unique Features:**

   Unique features are innovative functionalities that set a visual apart from others.
-If you encounter a feature that is not listed in the standard checklist and is unique to the visual, you can include it in the ***More*** section of your evaluation checklist.
+If you encounter a feature that is not listed in the standard checklist and is unique to the visual, you can include it in the ***Extra Features*** section of the checklist.

   >> **IMPORTANT**: If the unique feature becomes common (i.e., it appears in other visuals of the same type in the future), it will be added to the standard checklist with a lower weight.
 Since updating the checklist frequently is challenging, **please be selective and thoughtful about adding unique features.**